 Reducing India to civic nation bound by Constitution disregards its history, civilisation: JNU VC

-New Delhi: Reducing India to a civic nation bound by a Constitution disregards its history, ancient heritage, culture and civilisation, JNU Vice-Chancellor Santishree Dhulipudi Pandit said here on Friday.
+New Delhi: India is a democracy because it has a political culture, and diversity is its strength, JNU Vice-Chancellor Santishree Dhulipudi Pandit said here on Friday.

-Speaking at an international seminar at Delhi University, Pandit noted that India is a "civilisation state" and celebrating history beyond religion is "very important".
+Speaking at an international seminar at the Delhi University, Pandit asserted that Britishers did not give India "democratic values".

-"Reducing India to a civic nation bound by a Constitution disregards its history, ancient heritage culture and civilisation.
-I would place India as a civilisation State.
-There are only two civilisation States that had a tradition with modernity, a realm with the region, and change with continuity.
-Those two states are India and China," she said.

 She was speaking at the plenary session on the second day of a three-day seminar titled -- Revisiting the ideas of India from 'Swaraj' to 'New India'.